If you are building a fence, find out the key facts about the property and if you require planning approval.

-- It is less than two metres high.
+- less than two metres high

-- not part of a retaining wall.
+- not part of a retaining wall

-If your proposed fence does not meet these general requirements, contact Brisbane City Council on 07 3403 8888 for advice.
+If your proposed fence does not meet these general requirements, phone Council on 07 3403 8888 for advice.

 - build a new dwelling house on a small lot